Diocletian's Palace in Split: Undiscovered Roman Ruins & Hidden Passageways

 As if that wasn’t enough, I chose the chimichurri potatoes, smashed and fried red potatoes served with vegan chimichurri mayo.

-With a nasty case of food poisoning, I had to skip out on my Blue Caves tour the next day but I was able to talk the gentleman into letting me join the following day.
-Whew!
-After my sun drenched and windblown day island hopping, I packed up my suitcases and met my group and tour guide down at the taxi station for a day tour to Plitviče Lakes National Park in Central Croatia.
-Planning to stay up at the lakes instead of catching the bus back to Split, I took along all my belongings.
+Because I came down with a vicious bout of food poisoning, I had to bow out of my Blue Caves tour the following day — but luckily I persuaded the kind gentleman to let me join the following day.
+Relief!
+After a sun-soaked, wind-whipped day of island hopping, I packed my suitcases and met my group and guide at the taxi station for a day trip to Plitviče Lakes National Park in central Croatia.
+Planning to stay the night at the lakes instead of returning to Split, I hauled all my belongings along.